Vertebrate Developmental Biology

 To investigate the molecular control of cell migration in the embryonic neural crest

-To identify new diagnostic markers and drug targets in neuroblastoma
+To establish new diagnostic markers and drug targets in neural crest-derived cancers

 (name linked to profile in Lund University research portal)